website Translator

 Objective

-The objective of this test is to monitor the development of the athlete's cardiovascular system.
+This test aims to monitor the development of the athlete's cardiovascular system.

 Required Resources